Defence in Depth as a Cyber Risk Prevention Tactic

 The probability that the bank will lose money on the bundle is very small.
 The sequence of different borrowers can be modelled as a binomial distribution, where we do 100 draws with a 3% chance of “success”.
 Since each non–default nets 50,000$, but each default costs 500,000$, at least ten borrowers must default on their loans for the bank to lose money (90 x $50,000 – 10 x $500,000 is – $500,000).

-When default rates are correlated, catastrophic risk is possible.
+When default rates are correlated, catastrophic failure is possible.

-When loans depend on the interest rate, or when they can be affected by a global economic downturn or a downward turn in housing valuation, the chances of catastrophic failure are much higher.
+When loan defaults depend on correlated events such as a rise in the interest rate, or whenthey can be affected by a global economic downturn or a downward turn in housing valuation, the chances of catastrophic failure are much higher.
 If loan defaults are perfectly correlated, the bank would have a 97% chance of making $5,000,000.
 However, the bank would also have a 3% chance of losing $50,000,000.

 The bank’s expected return is the same in both scenarios.
 Howeverwhen risk is statistically independent, the investment can be incredibly safe.When risks are correlated, a healthy dose of catastrophic risk is likely.